mosarhat/mosarhat/README.md

 - [**CSS Practice**](https://github.com/mosarhat/css-practice): CSS is probably my weakest link, and I've made an exceptional push to learn as much CSS as I possibly can.
 This will be exhaustive.
 - [**Vanilla JS Practice**](https://github.com/mosarhat/vanilla-js-practice): I believe understanding Vanilla JavaScript is crucial for building a strong foundation, especially for frameworks like React, Svelte, or Angular.
 I've used React before, but I want to master the finer details of what precedes it.
 The repository mainly covers the DOM, and Events.
 - [**LeetCode Grind**](https://github.com/mosarhat/leetcode-grind): I'm solving LeetCode problems to improve my problem-solving skills and prepare for technical interviews.
 While I'm still exploring, I'm committed to consistently improving.
+- **System Design and Software Architecture**: A thorough deep-dive into system design, and software architecture topics I've learned.
+I plan on starting this sometime in the future.

 ### What I've Been Working On (Short-Term Projects)
 - To finish a Discord Bot that takes both DeepSeek API, and OpenAI API and uses it with my personal server.